Free Shipping on most orders over $89

 • Backwashing may alter pool’s chemical balance

-Cartridge filters consist of pleated cartridges that capture debris when pool water flows through a tank.
+Cartridge filters consist of pleated filter media that captures debris when pool water flows through a tank.
 The pleats trap contaminants as small as 10 microns, and clean, filtered water returns to the pool.
-Most cartridge filters trap debris in the 10-15 microns range; a higher filter efficiency than sand filters.
-However, they are more expensive than sand filters and involve a different, yet simple maintenance process.
+Most cartridge filters trap debris in the 10 to 15 microns range, a smaller range of sizes than sand filters can handle.
+However, cartridge filters are more expensive than sand filters and involve a different yet simple maintenance process.

-Similar to sand filters, pressure in the tank will increase when the cartridges are dirty.
+Like with sand filters, pressure in the tank increases when the cartridges are dirty.
 When the tank’s pressure gauge indicates high pressure, it is time for maintenance.
 To clean your cartridge filter, take the cartridge out of the tank and spray it with a hose to remove dirt and debris.
 When the cartridges are especially dirty, you may need to gently brush them to loosen the debris.
 However, brushing weakens the filter media, so the more often you do it, the more often the cartridges need to be replaced.

 • Efficient filtration capabilities